-Perth was once a hub for the blending of scotch whisky, with the likes of Dewar’s, Bell’s and Highland Distillers calling it home at one time.
-When Edrington relocated to Glasgow in early 2017 however, it marked the end of an era and left the city completely bereft of this once proud industry.
+Perth was once a hub for the blending of Scotch whisky, with the likes of Dewar’s, Bell’s and Highland Distillers calling it home.
+When Edrington relocated to Glasgow in early 2017, however, it marked the end of an era and left the city completely bereft of the industry.

 Morrison & MacKay, a family-owned Perthshire company, have sought to address this issue by celebrating the city’s legacy through the resurrection of an historic brand.

 Later, when Whyte & MacKay acquired Invergordon distillery in 1993, they simultaneously gained the Old Perth brand but alas, the famous Glasgow blender harboured no desire to revive it and so the next two decades saw the name all but forgotten, condemned, like the rest of Perth’s whisky story, to the history books.

 Then came a rebirth in 2013, when independent bottler and blender Morrison & MacKay purchased the rights and relaunched Old Perth as a blended malt.
-Today, there are three core expressions – ‘Original’, ‘Peaty’ and ‘Sherry Cask’, each bottled at 43% and all on the market in the UK for a very reasonable price.
+Today, there are three core expressions ‘Original’, ‘Peaty’ and ‘Sherry Cask’, each bottled at 43% and all on the market in the UK for a reasonable price.

 Smell: Chocolate Raisins, Orange Zest, Heather Honey, Vanilla and Caramel.